tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 #### More on parallelization on clusters

 This sub-section provides additional details on the usage of *`systemPipeR`* on computer clusters.
-The computation of time-consuming steps can be greatly accelerated by processing many files in parallel using several compute nodes of a cluster, where a scheduling system is used for load balancing.
+This way the computation of time-consuming steps can be greatly accelerated by processing many files in parallel using several compute nodes of a cluster, where a scheduling system is used for load balancing.

-The following `resources` list object provides the number of independent parallel cluster processes defined under the `Njobs` element in the list.
-The following example will run 18 processes in parallel using for each 4 CPU cores, thus utilizing a total of 72 CPU cores.
+The following `resources` list provides to a `SYSargsList` (`sal`) object the number of independent parallel cluster processes defined under the `Njobs` element in the list.
+The given example will run 18 processes in parallel using for each 4 CPU cores, thus utilizing a total of 72 CPU cores.
 Note, `runWF` can be used with most queueing systems as it is based on utilities defined by the `batchtools` package, which supports the use of template files (*`*.tmpl`*) for defining the run parameters of different schedulers.
 To run the following code, one needs to have both a `conffile` (see *`.batchtools.conf.R`* samples [here](https://mllg.github.io/batchtools/)) and a `template` file (see *`*.tmpl`* samples [here](https://github.com/mllg/batchtools/tree/master/inst/templates)) for the